Courses Currently Available for Immediate Scheduling

 Texas Open Carry and Law Enforcement

 A comprehensive look at House Bill 910, both the United States Constitution's 2nd Amendment and Texas Constitution Article 1, Section 23, and how they affect law enforcement agencies' response to open carry enthusiasts.
 Hear seasoned, veteran law enforcement and legal representatives speak about their experiences handling situations involving both compliant and non-compliant open carriers and the potential for litigation those encounters represent.
 The reinforcement of training on the proper handling of both legally and illegally armed individuals is a must.
-The course is 3-hour, TCOLE certified, and free of charge.
+The course is 3-hour and free of charge.

 The Analytics of Report Writing for Effective Testimony